Archive 4chan is Unsafe for Kids: Protecting & Keeping Them Out

 There are plenty of resources and organizations that can help you and your little one stay safe online.
 For example, try the National Cyber Security Alliance, Common Sense Media, and the Family Online Safety Institute.
 They offer valuable tips and strategies, mostly free of charge.

 Don’t forget to reach out for help offline too.
 Talk to your kid’s school or doctor if you’re worried about anything, and don’t be shy to ask for advice or assistance.
-It really helps to connect with other parents and share your experiences, so why not join a parent support group or forum online?
+It really helps to connect with other parents and share your experiences.
+So, why not join a parent support group or forum online?
 You’ll be able to chat with other parents, share tips, and get some advice.

 Finally, it’s super important to teach them how to behave properly on the internet.
 Tell them to be nice to people online and think carefully about what they’re seeing and reading.
 By teaching them good habits from the start, they’ll be able to use the internet responsibly and safely for the rest of their lives.